bionumerix/bnxFortran/.github/CONTRIBUTING.md

   within the `testthat` of this package.

 * Always avoid platform specific code to assure that this package builds and checks under Windows, Linux and OSX.
-Pull requests will also be checked by via <https://travis-ci.org/>, <https://ci.appveyor.com/> and maybe more.
+Pull requests will also be checked via <https://travis-ci.org/>, <https://ci.appveyor.com/> and maybe more.

 * Please follow the coding style used in the package.
 See below for further details.